borisdayma/Lyft-Perception-Challenge/README.md

 ![alt text](imgs/network_diagram.png)

-A few important highlights are important to note:
+A few highlights interesting to note:

 - the input image is cropped to eliminate the sky and the car hood and then the x axis is downsized by a factor 2 in order to have an inference fast enough (> 10 fps) ;